alexpods/iota-seed/README.md

 ### Windows

 It's not implemented and an error will be thrown if you try to generate a seed on Windows OS.

-Unfortunately I don't know a really secure way to generate a seed on Windows OS.
+> Unfortunately I don't know a really secure way to generate a seed on Windows OS.
-`crypto.randomBytes` is preudo random and `powershell` has it's own flaws.
+> `crypto.randomBytes` is preudo random and `powershell` has it's own flaws.

-But you still can use Docker to generate a seed on a Windows OS (see the example above)
+> But you still can use Docker to generate a seed on a Windows OS (see the example above)

 ## Donations
-By the way this is my walled:
+By the way this is my IOTA wallet address:
 ```
 ZPZ9BKPABOYXGXWQYZ9DDBBGALBIWQLNEHIOQJLMVQ9QPZMTBLCLZZHLYAMJFWQEVXAEFQFEDFLFZUUIXNSDDFULBX
 ```
-Feel free to send some iotas there is this package hellped you.
+Feel free to send some iotas there if this package helped you.